B o r r o w e d

 "Where was that?"
 I asked.

 "Don't know.
 Just 'member the dust blowing up in my face.
 I figured Jesse knowed of a place where we could eat under some shady trees or maybe near a pretty stream.
 But then I seen for sure where we was headed.
-Way up there, in a cloud of dust was folks workin' a ditch.
+Way up there, in a cloud of dust, I seen these folks workin' a ditch.
 They was all colored and Lord, there was women in with 'em.
 I asked Jesse why we was headed there.
-He said he had somebody he been wantin' me to meet.
+He said he had somebody he wantin' me to meet.
 Jesse stopped where them folks was working their picks and shovels.
-They all looked up but couldn't hardly see 'cause they was so blinded by that hot sun and that dust covering their sweaty faces."
+They all looked up but couldn't hardly see 'cause they was so blinded by that hot sun and all that dust covering their sweaty faces."

 "What were they doin'?"
 I asked.